 DAFF Biosecurity has approved irradiation as a treatment for Indian mangoes.

 DAFF Biosecurity supervises the irradiation treatment in accordance with export market official requirements.

 Within Australia there is an agreed interstate irradiation treatment for fruit flies and other insects of concern within horticulture, ICA-55.

 There is a broad international scientific consensus that food treated with irradiation for plant quarantine requirements is safe and wholesome.
 Codex Alamantarius Commission, the United Nations agency responsible for food safety matters established a standard in 1983 after extensive consultation.

-Food Standards Australian New Zealand (FSANZ) have a standard within the Food Standard Code for food irradiation, 1.5.3.
+Food Standards Australian New Zealand (FSANZ) have a standard within the Food Standard Code for food irradiation, Standard 1.5.3.

 Regarding labeling and consumer information, the FSANZ Food Standards Code Standard 1.5.3 requires a statement that the fruit has been treated with ionising radiation.
 There is no such requirement for labeling or consumer information for some other plant quarantine treatments such as ozone depleting methyl bromide or insecticide dips.